loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 $

 Because $k$ has type $~(square~A)$, its environment must be a stack.
-The issue is that the only variable that is a stack is $f'$, but it can not be the chosen stack because bound variables are stored on the stack.
+The issue is that the only variable that is a stack is $f'$, but it cannot be the chosen stack because bound variables are stored on the stack.
 The chosen stack must be a variable that is bound outside the closure, or an explicit newstack.